What is Consumer Behavior Data? Examples, Datasets and Providers

 Cohort analysis: Cohort analysis involves looking at specific groups of users and how they behave over time.
 This can be used to discover user retention rates or investigate what brings customers back for repeat purchases.

-How to assess the quality of Consumer Behavior Data?
+How to Assess the Quality of Consumer Behavior Data?

 Consumer behavior data should be targeted to your needs, up to date, and accurate.
 In some cases too much data can be as bad as not enough.
 Determining up front in consultation with a data provider what kind of data and what quantity of data will best benefit your company can save costs and frustration in the long run.